prl405/SortManagerProject/README.md

  Worst case performance: O(nlog(n))

  #### Logger
- The logger logs the program's events during runtime using log4j.
+ The logger logs the program's events during runtime using log4j and stores them in the app.log file.

  #### Unit Tests
  The unit tests focus on testing the sorting methods by running random integer arrays with their known sorted array counter parts.
 This was done using junit.